Statement of Chapel Importance

 It is the student’s responsibility to keep track of their chapel attendance, as they will be held accountable for all excessive absences.
 Tracking of Chapel attendance may be done online through the student’s Portal account (under WebAdvisor for Students, Academic Profile, Chapel Requirements, Term).

+Due to chapel credits being offered remotely this year, there will be no chapel exemptions.
 It is the student’s responsibility to treat chapel as any other required class.
 Therefore, work, etc. is to be scheduled around the chapel hour.
-Further exemptions are granted for Upper-class students (60 credits and above) for the following reasons only:

 Chapel Exemption Submission Deadline

-Chapel Exemption submission deadline to the Office of Student Life is the date the Registrar has posted as the last day to Add/Drop classes.
+Chapel Exemption submission deadline to the Office of Spiritual Development is the date the Registrar has posted as the last day to Add/Drop classes.
 Please make your request by this time.

 Levels of Accountability